charlottegoebel/Volleyball-Data-Analysis/_build/site/public/README-faae8cd17f677daf4f977b91aa7056b5.md

 ---

 +++{"part":"abstract"}
 The volleyball team at the North Carolina School of Science and Mathematics (NCSSM) is made up of many strong players.
-Common volleyball statistics to analyze the proficiencies of a player include: serving percentage, ace percentage, kill percentagte, hitting percentage, serve-receiving percentage, blocking percentage, ball handling percentage, and digging percentage.
+Common volleyball statistics to analyze the proficiencies of a player include: serving percentage, ace percentage, kill percentagte, hitting percentage, service receiving percentage, blocking percentage, ball handling percentage, and digging percentage.
 However, it is difficult to analyze an indivudial player's many statistics against themselves, which may aid in noticing and improving weaknesses.
 Our model for analyzing and plotting volleyball player data proposes a solution to this issue.
 +++

 # Aspects of Volleyball